gioboa/jira-plugin/README.md

 First of all your have to launch "Setup credentials" command to configure the plugin.<br>
 The Jira base URL is needed and also your credentials.<br>
+**n.b:** you can also use OAuth.

+- url: your base Atlassian url
+- username: your full email
+- password: the token

 ![Setup](images/readme/setup.gif)